 In 2003, the organization expanded to include courses for Lakeside Packers and moved to a larger location on 3rd Street.
 The first LINC program was funded in 2007 with 1 class of 12 students at the Pre-Benchmark level.
 2008 to 2010, to accommodate growing student numbers, the organization moved again, this time to the old Ingram’s store across from the post office.

 In 2010 BCALC occupied the main floor of its current location (303 8th St East) with primarily ESL programs, including 12 LINC courses, low and high level ESL instruction and employment programming.
 BCALC has continued to expand twice since 2010, occupying the entire building at its current location.
 In 2010, 17 LINC classes existed and 5 more were added in 2017.

-Today there are over 30 classes at BCALC funded federally and provincially.
-At the present time we have 24 LINC classes from Pre-Benchmark (PB) to Level 6.
+In 2020, BCALC partnered with JBS Canada to provide online classes of English training for Temporary Foreign Workers.
+Today there are over 40 English classes at BCALC funded federally, provincially and privately.
+At the present time BCALC has 24 LINC classes from Pre-Benchmark (PB) to Level 4.
 Other programming through the Community Adult Learning Program includes high and low level ESL classes, numeracy, conversation, pronunciation, digital skills, CELPIP, Foundational Skills classes and more.

 BCALC has also been funded federally and provincially for several employment programs since 2012, improving life skills of clients in order to obtain employment.